HomesByRae/hylia/src/posts/family-visit-oct-2022.md

 ![](/images/20221026_153122_hdr.jpg)

-We know we missed a lot of great things in the Chattanooga area, but are looking forward to the next visit.
+We know we missed a lot of great things in the Chattanooga area, but we're looking forward to the next visit.
 Is there anything I missed on your must visit list?
 Any hidden gems you'd recommend?
 I'd love to hear from you!
+You can find me on Facebook, Instagram, and Twitter, or feel free to send me an email or text message.